Washington Security Deposit Returns and Deductions

 Can the Landlord Charge for Painting in Washington?

-Landlords in Washington can charge for painting, except for normal wear and tear, and the lease agreement states that the deposit may be used to cover damage.
-For example, if the tenant:
+Landlords in Washington can charge for painting, except for normal wear and tear.
+For example, the landlord can deduct for painting if the tenant:

 • Repaints the wall but is not permitted to do so under the lease agreement